Prince Wilhelm of Sweden, Duke of Södermanland

 Wilhelm had an older brother and a younger brother:

-Wilhelm represented his father at the Jamestown Exposition in the United States in 1907, where his visit was very well received by Swedish-Americans.
-At around the same time, Wilhelm became engaged to Grand Duchess Maria Pavlovna of Russia, a granddaughter of Alexander II, Emperor of All Russia and the only daughter and the eldest of the two children of Grand Duke Paul Alexandrovich of Russia and Princess Alexandra of Greece and Denmark (Grand Duchess Alexandra Georgievna).
+Wilhelm represented his father at the Jamestown Exposition in the United States in 1907 and was very well received by Swedish-Americans.
+At around the same time, Wilhelm became engaged to Grand Duchess Maria Pavlovna of Russia, a granddaughter of Alexander II, Emperor of All Russia, and the only daughter and the eldest of the two children of Grand Duke Paul Alexandrovich of Russia and Princess Alexandra of Greece and Denmark (Grand Duchess Alexandra Georgievna).
 When Maria Pavlovna was only seventeen months old, her mother died shortly after giving premature birth to her second child, Maria Pavlovna’s brother.
 Maria Pavlovna and her brother were raised by their childless uncle Grand Duke Sergei Alexandrovich, and his wife Grand Duchess Elizabeth Feodorovna (born Princess Elisabeth of Hesse and by Rhine).

 In 1907, Grand Duchess Elizabeth Feodorovna received a request from the Swedish royal court for a photograph of Maria Pavlovna.
 Wilhelm’s mother was looking for a bride for him.
-Marrying off Maria Pavlovna worked well with Elizabeth Feodorovna’s plans of retiring from the court and starting a Russian Orthodox religious order.
+Marrying Maria Pavlovna to Wilhelm worked well with Elizabeth Feodorovna’s plans to retire from the Russian court and start a Russian Orthodox religious order.
 It was decided that Prince Wilhelm would travel to Moscow to meet Maria Pavlovna.
-The day after they met, 23-year-old Wilhelm told 16-year-old Maria that he wanted to marry her.
-Pressured by Elizabeth Feodorovna, Maria Pavlovna became engaged to marry a man that she had just met with the stipulation that the wedding was to be put off until Maria was 18-years-old.
+The day after they met, 23-year-old Wilhelm told 16-year-old Maria he wanted to marry her.
+Pressured by Elizabeth Feodorovna, Maria Pavlovna became engaged to marry a man that she had just met with the stipulation that the wedding was to be postponed until Maria was 18-years-old.
 The couple married at the Catherine Palace at Tsarskoye Selo near St. Petersburg, Russia on May 3, 1908.

 Maria Pavlovna and Prince Wilhelm of Sweden on their wedding day